x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/createIndex_en.md

     Index attributes can be set through the parameter "indexAttr":

     - Unique ( *boolean* ): Whether the index is unique.
-The defalut value is false.
+The default value is false.

         Format: `Unique: true`

     - Enforced ( *boolean* ): Whether the index is mandatorily unique.
-The defalut value is false.
+The default value is false.

         - When it is true, cannot repeatedly insert records whose index field value is null.
         - It only becomes effective when the parameter "Unique" is true.

         Format: `Enforced: true`

     - NotNull ( *boolean* ): Whether to allowed the index field to not-existent or be null when inserting a record.
-The defalut value is false.
+The default value is false.

         The values are as follows: